launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/03-controlling-risk/assignment.md

       1. ron *\<Enter\>*
       1. leslie *\<Enter\>*
       1. april *\<Enter\>*
+      1. andy *\<Enter/>*
 1. Click **Save changes**, then **Save changes** again.

 The list of **Values** is comprised of arbitrary usernames created for this exercise.
-In a real environment, this field should contain real usernames from your team members.
-The usernames are *case-sensitive*, so make sure you take that into consideration when you're creating targeting rules.
+In a real environment, you might use different attributes to identify groups of users in a more dynamic way.
+The usernames here are *case-sensitive*, so make sure you take that into consideration when you're creating targeting rules.

-Next: Test in Production
+# Next: Test in Production
-===

 Now let's update our feature flag from Challenge 1 to use our new segment.